 Planning for your future and the future of your beneficiaries can be tough, but it can be even harder when planning for persons with disabilities.
-We understand how challenging it can be for you and your family, especially if this is the first time developing an Estate Plan, that’s why the Law Office of Jason R. Ebacher is here to give your family peace of mind for the future.
+We understand how challenging it can be for you and your family, especially if this is the first time developing an Estate Plan, that’s why the Law Office of Jason R. Ebacher, PLLC, is here to give your family peace of mind for the future.

 A Special Needs Trust enables people who are disabled, either mentally or physically, to receive an inheritance such as a home, life insurance, liquid accounts, etc., without jeopardizing their public benefits.
 This Estate Planning tool is created for disabled beneficiaries so they can obtain their rightful inheritance while allowing the beneficiary to receive essential needs-based government benefits, such as MassHealth, Supplemental Security Income, Social Security Disability Insurance, etc.